day8/re-frame/docs/Testing.md

 How do we test this?

-We could split the computation function from its registration, like this:
+First, we could split the computation function from its registration, like this:
 ```clj
 (defn visible-todos
   [[todos showing] _]